 The Curriculum Gift that we give to our children...

-The curriculum is led and overseen by the science curriculum leader, who will regularly monitor, evaluate and review science teaching and learning, celebrating and sharing good practice.
+The curriculum is led and overseen by the Design Technology curriculum leader, who will regularly monitor, evaluate and review D&T teaching and learning, celebrating and sharing good practice.
 As with all subjects, the leader facilitates an in-depth subject inquiry with pupils, parents and staff.
-The outcome report can be found at the top of this page.
-Formative assessments will be integrated into every day science teaching to ensure teachers have an in depth knowledge of the children’s learning and inform their next steps.
-Low stakes testing of science will also inform termly assessments and allow for long term memory development and secure understanding of skills.
-Retrieval practice on a weekly basis also enables scientific concepts and vocabulary to be frequently revisited .
+The outcome report can be found at the bottom of this page.
+Formative assessments will be integrated into every day DT teaching to ensure teachers have an in depth knowledge of the children’s learning and inform their next steps.
+Low stakes testing of DT will also inform termly assessments and allow for long term memory development and secure understanding of skills.

-Teachers will plan science using the newly developed progression of knowledge and skills documents which will allow children to build upon prior knowledge and understanding.
-All schools within the Federation use the Cornerstones Curriculum to ensure that planning both in terms of sequencing and progression in Science is appropriately challenging and robust.
-Scientific concepts and areas of learning are both integrated across topics and taught as discrete projects to ensure that disciplinary knowledge is central.
+Teachers will plan DT using the newly developed progression of knowledge and skills documents which will allow children to build upon prior knowledge and understanding.
+All schools within the Federation use the Cornerstones Curriculum to ensure that planning both in terms of sequencing and progression in DT is appropriately challenging and robust.

 What will pupils know?